lorensen/VTKExamples/src/VTKFileFormats.md

 0 0 1  0 0 1  0 0 1
 ```

 The fourth and final example is data represented as a field.
 You may also wish to see “Working With Field Data” on page 158 to see how to manipulate this data.
-(The data file shown below can be found in its entirety in
+(The data file shown below can be found in its entirety [here](https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/Testing/Data/financial.vtk).
-$VTK_DATA_ROOT/Data/financial.vtk.)

 ```
 # vtk DataFile Version 2.0